 Acoustical Society of America

 de Moustier, Christian, "Beyond bathymetry: Mapping acoustic backscattering from the deep seafloor with Sea Beam" (1986).
-Center for Coastal and Ocean Mapping.
+Journal of the Acoustical Society of America.
 894.

 Copyright 1986 Acoustical Society of America